Revista de la

 Revista de la Unión Matemática Argentina publishes original research articles in all areas of pure and applied mathematics.
 To be published in this journal, a paper must be new, correct and nontrivial.
 Further, it must be of interest to mathematicians.
 Manuscripts submitted for publication should not be already published nor submitted simultaneously for publication in another journal.

 All articles submitted to this journal are peer-reviewed under a single-blind review process.
 Contributions are initially assessed by the editors for suitability for the journal; those deemed suitable are then sent to at least one independent expert reviewer to assess their scientific quality.
-The Editor-in-chief and the Managing Editors are responsible for the final decision regarding acceptance or rejection of all articles.
+The editor-in-chief and the managing editors are responsible for the final decision regarding acceptance or rejection of all articles.

 Authors retain copyright and grant the journal right of first publication with the work simultaneously licensed under a Creative Commons Attribution License that allows others to share the work with an acknowledgment of the work's authorship and initial publication in this journal.